Frequently Asked Questions

 • Difficulties at school

 • Individual counselling gives young people an opportunity to meet privately with a Counsellor to talk about problems they may be having and explore possible solutions.
 Your Counsellor will talk with you and gather some information from you and answer any questions you might have.
-Counselling often includes art or drama and games (e.g., pool, ping pong).
+Counselling may include sand play, art or games.
 You and your Counsellor will decide what works best for you.

-Family counselling is an opportunity for you and members of your family to meet with a Counsellor to work out problems that you haven’t managed to solve on your own.
+• Family counselling is an opportunity for you and members of your family to meet with a Counsellor to work out problems that you haven’t managed to solve on your own.
 This could mean we meet with one other person in your family or several members, whatever would be most helpful.
-We usually start by meeting with the young person on their own before moving to family counselling.
-This can help you to figure out what the problem is and decide on the best way to solve it.

-Research has shown us that certain factors can help youth cope with life’s stresses:
+• Research has shown us that certain factors can help children/youth cope with life’s stresses:

 • Friendship/belonging